Sagar2366/linux_the_final_boss/Day_10/notes_and_exercises.md

-# Day 10: Environment Variables, Aliases
+# Day 10: Environment Variables, Aliases & Shell Customization

 ## Learning Objectives
 By the end of Day 10, you will: